Irish immigration to Saint Kitts and Nevis

-Irish immigration in Saint Kitts and Nevis began in the 1620s with the English settlement of the island, and continued into the 18th century.
+Irish people began migrating to Saint Kitts and Nevis in the 1620s as indentured servants and merchants, when the islands of Saint Kitts and Nevis became part of the British Empire, and continued into the 18th century.

 1620s to 1642

 The first English colony was established in 1623, followed by a French colony in 1625.
 The English and French briefly united for the Kalinago Genocide of 1626 (pre-empting a Kalinago plan to massacre the Europeans), and then partitioned the island, with the English colonists in the middle and the French on either end.
 A Spanish force sent to clear the islands of non-Spanish settlement led to the Battle of St. Kitts (1629).
 The English settlement was rebuilt following the 1630 peace between England and Spain.

 The Irish emigrated to the islands with the English, both as merchants and Irish indentured servants.
 One of the earliest known Irish settlers, merchant Gregory French of Galway, was there in 1630 when tried for "certain speeches ... tending to the dishonour" of King Charles I. In an incident at Kinsale in 1634, Irish emigrants were "ready to go ... to the West Indies ..[on a ship which] could have carried 150 passengers thence, for which passage there is commonly paid £6 per head ... and the freight of goods from Ireland to St Christopher, or other parts of the West Indies, is £3 to £4 per ton."